memoization/Oculus-Home-Remitted/README.md

 - Supports loading your Oculus app library offline.
 - Supports fetching all of your Oculus app achievements.
 - Allows usage of embedded-panels (or broadcasting to screens).
 This enables viewing your desktop with officially interactive screen objects in VR.
+- Auto-launch Oculus Home from either Oculus or SteamVR dashboard, similar to the old Oculus Dash behavior.

 # Setup Guide
 This tool only supports a specific version of Oculus Home.
 It can be downloaded from [archive.org](https://archive.org/download/oculus-worlds/worlds-2021-03-29.zip)